machinamentum/uefi_example/README.md

 Originally based on the gist found at https://gist.github.com/machinamentum/62d9f438ac427c88c2dbe6dafaf1e80b

-This time, with fancy build scripts written in plain C.
+This time, with fancy build scripts written in plain C to quickly setup a working build and testing environment.

 ## First Time Setup - Mac Users